- President / Founder – Masood Akhtar

 - Charles M. Strother, MD

 Masood Akhtar is an Indian-born proud American Muslim entrepreneur and an activist.
-He has been living in Madison for over 30 years and actively involved with numerous community projects.
+Akhtar has been living in Madison for over 30 years and actively involved with numerous community projects.
 To address the environment of Islamophobia, Akhtar spent significant amount of time addressing this issue in cooperation with leaders from the Madison Muslim Community, law enforcement officers, elected officials, local media and the general public.
 To address the current environment of hate, bigotry and racism, Akhtar started a state-wide non-partisan Movement “We Are Many: United Against Hate”- where people who are urban and rural, spiritual and secular can unite together to build an inclusive community.
-His Movement is not about us vs. them.
+Akhtar’s Movement is not about us vs. them.

-Akhtar has also been awarded “Certificate of Appreciation” by the Southern Poverty Law Center in recognition of his important contribution to the ongoing fight against hatred and intolerance in America.
+Akhtar has been awarded “Certificate of Appreciation” by the Southern Poverty Law Center in recognition of his important contribution to the ongoing fight against hatred and intolerance in America.
 Akhtar’s name has been added to the Wall of Tolerance in Montgomery, Alabama, to provide inspiration to all those who choose to take a stand against hatred.

 Kay Baranczyk, MBA